 Rouge probably has the smallest outdoor space on this guide, but it’s every bit as romantic as you’d expect from a little French spot.
 The tiny courtyard is covered in vines, lights, and could easily work as the setting for a scene where two spies who eventually fall in love meet for the first time over foie gras and wine.
-The food is pricey and the dishes are pretty heavy, with things like creamy escargot in a flaky puff pastry, quails with couscous, and black truffle risotto, so you’ve got to be in the mood for a big, luxurious meal to come here.
+The food is decent but pricey - and the dishes are pretty heavy, with things like creamy escargot in a flaky puff pastry, quails with couscous, and black truffle risotto.
+So you’ve got to be in the mood for a big, luxurious meal to come here.
 But it’s worth a trip the next time you want to pretend like you’re a foreign agent putting true love before duty.

 There aren’t any great waterfront views or remarkable things to stare at with 27′s outdoor seating, but we like it because it’s got the same house-party feel as the dining room inside.
 And before or after you eat (preferably both), you can take about 15 steps to 27′s sister cocktail bar, Broken Shaker, where the lush, tropical outdoor seating is absolutely gorgeous.